klein0r/ioBroker.awtrix-light/docs/en/README.md

 ### Sounds

+**The sound files must be saved as RTTTL fomat in the folder MELODIES.
+The file extension of these files is .txt.
+When playing those files, the file extension must not be provided.**

-To play a (previously created) sound file:
+To play a (previously created) sound file `example.txt`:

 ```javascript
 sendTo('awtrix-light.0', 'sound', { sound: 'example' }, (res) => {